discordjs/guide/guide/commando/throttling.md

 # Throttling

 Throttling is like rate-limiting; it allows the command to be used only in a certain period of time—a cooldown of sorts.
-This is useful for commands that rely on API calls or commands that can be spammy to avoid a user overusing them.
+This feature is useful for commands that rely on API calls or commands that can be spammy to avoid a user overusing them.

 First, grab a command file you want to throttle.